-After the pots and pans for Nell appear, I take out the kitchenware and put the little pouch in the replicator.
+After the pots and pans for Nell materialize, I take out the kitchenware and put the little pouch in the replicator.

 “Please analyze this stuff, Mittens.”